KeesVanImmerzeel/fileutils/README.md

 - `pks_dependencies`: Return names of all dependent packages.
 - `get_relative_filename`: Construct the pathname/filename with new basepath.
 - `get_inp_filename`: Determine a script’s filename from within the script itself to create a new filename with a specified extension.
+- `dates_dataframe`: Create a data.frame with fields derived from the dates specified.

 ## Get help